-In early 2001, Belle spun-off some of its property development assets.
-The spin-off involved the transfer of approximately 534 hectares of undeveloped land, 70 developed subdivision lots, and 25 finished residential units into a newly formed subsidiary, Highlands Prime, Incorporated ("Highlands Prime").
-Highlands Prime was registered with the Securities and Exchange Commission on February 15, 2001, and its shares were listed on the Philippine Stock Exchange on April 23, 2002, at which time Belle sold approximately 64% of its interest in Highlands Prime to investors.
-In August 2013, Belle exchanged its 809 million shares in Highlands Prime for approximately 109.2 million shares in SM Prime Holdings, Inc. ("SMPH"), pursuant to the tender offer with SM Land, Inc. for the shares of Highlands Prime and SM Development Corporation.
-Belle sold 47.4 million of its SMPH shares from 2015 to 2017, and held 61.8 million shares after the transactions and holds the same as of December 31, 2024.
+In early 2001, Belle decided to spin-off some of its property development assets.
+The spin-off involved the transfer of approximately 534 hectares of undeveloped land, 70 developed subdivision lots, and 25 finishedresidential units into a newly formed subsidiary, Highlands Prime, Incorporated ("Highlands Prime").
+Highlands Prime was registered with the Securities and Exchange Commission on February 15, 2001, and its shares became listed on the Philippine Stock Exchange on April 23, 2002, at which time Belle sold approximately 64% of its interest in Highlands Prime to investors.
+In August 2013, Belle exchanged its 809million shares in Highlands Prime for approximately 109.2 million shares in SM Prime Holdings, Inc. ("SMPH"), pursuant to the tender offer with SM Land, Inc. for the shares of Highlands Prime and SM Development Corporation, Belle sold 47.4 million of its SMPH shares from 2015 to 2017, and holds 61.8 million shares as of December 31, 2024.

-On April 14, 2011, Belle acquired all the shares of PremiumLeisure & Amusement, Inc. ("PLAI") through the issuance of 2.7 billion new common shares.
-Belle and PLAI are part of the consortium granted by the Philippine Amusement and Gaming Corporation ("PAGCOR") with a Regular Casino Gaming License to operate integrated resorts, including casinos ("the License"), specifically the casino located along Aseana Avenue and Roxas Boulevard with the brand name City of Dreams Manila.
-The License, which was issued by PAGCOR on April 29, 2015 and shall be valid until July 11, 2033, is concurrent with the PAGCOR's Congressional Franchise and renewable for another 25 years by the Philippine Congress.
+On April 14, 2011, Belle acquired all the shares of Premium Leisure & Amusement, Inc. ("PLAI") through the issuance of 2.7 billion new common shares.
+PLAI is a grantee by Philippine Amusement and Gaming Corporation ("PAGCOR") of a Certificate of Affiliation and License ("the License") to operate integrated resorts, including casinos, in the vicinity of the Bagong Nayong Pilipino Manila Bay Entertainment City ("Entertainment City" or "PAGCOR City").
+PLAI's License, which was issued by PAGCOR as a Provisional License in 2008, runs concurrent with the PAGCOR's Congressional Franchise, which expires in 2033 unless renewed for another 25 years by the Philippine Congress.
 Belle started construction of foundation and structure of the integrated resorts in 2010 on a 6.2-hectare land along the entrance of Entertainment City.
-In October 2012, Belle and PLAI entered into a Cooperation Agreement with Melco Crown Entertainment Limited, now called Melco Resorts & Entertainment Limited, and its Philippine affiliates (hereinafter, "Melco").
+In October 2012, Belle and PLAI entered into a Cooperation Agreement with Melco Crown Entertainment Limited, now called Melco Resorts & Entertainment Limited, and its Philippine affiliates (collectively, "Melco").
 The Cooperation Agreement placed Belle as a co-licensee and the owner of the land and buildings and Melco's Philippine affiliate, Melco Resorts & Entertainment (Philippines) Corporation ("MRP"), as a co-licensee, developer and operator of all facilities within the integrated resort, which was subsequently branded as "City of Dreams Manila".
 City of Dreams Manila had its soft opening on December 14, 2014 and its Grand Launch on February 2, 2015.
 Belle, PLAI and MRP fully complied with all the PAGCOR requirements under the License as of the date of the soft opening, and in May 2015, City of Dreams Manila became the first integrated resort in Entertainment City to have its License converted from Provisional to Regular status by PAGCOR.

-Development of the Business of the Registrant and its Subsidiaries/Affiliates during the Past 3Years
+Development of the Business of the Registrant and its Subsidiaries/Affiliates during the Past 3 Years